TWO-WEEK UZBEKISTAN ITINERARY

 We didn’t visit the Fergana Valley in the east of the country due to heightened security issues.

-If you find other places of interest that should be included then please leave a comment below.
+If you find other places of interest that should be included, please comment below.

 We hope you enjoy Uzbekistan as much as we did.